oknk/seaquence/index.md

 # Make living music!

-Seaquence is a sequencer app that allows you to create music with collections of sonic creatures.
-Only the closest creatures can be heard, resulting in a organic sounding mix that changes as you play.
-Visually immersive and sonically dynamic, Seaquence is a unique audiovisual composition environment.
+Seaquence is a unique music-making app that allows you to compose with collections of sonic creatures.
+The closest creatures can be heard, resulting in a organic sounding mix that changes as you play.
+Visually immersive and sonically dynamic, Seaquence is an immersive audiovisual composition environment.

 Featuring a pro-level synthesizer and timing engine controlled by a fun and direct interface, even composers who are brand new to synthesis will be able to unlock their synesthetic creativity.

-Share your creations with friends and browse what other people have made to get inspired!
+Share your Seaquences with friends and browse what other people have made to get inspired!

 # Announce List